Bee Gees discography

-The discography of the British-Australian musical group Bee Gees consists of 44 albums (including 22 studio albums), 86 singles and 38 music videos.
+The discography of the British-Australian musical group Bee Gees consists of 44 albums (including 22 studio albums), 3 live albums, 4 soundtrack albums, 87 singles, 7 video albums and 38 music videos.
 In a career spanning more than 50 years, the Gibb brothers sold over 120 million records worldwide (with estimates as high as over 200 million records sold worldwide), becoming among the best-selling music artists in history.
 Billboard ranked them as the 28th Greatest Artist[s] of All Time.
 According to RIAA, the Bee Gees have sold 28 million certified albums in the United States.

 Saturday Night Fever is in the top five best-selling albums to date, selling over 40 million copies worldwide (16× Platinum in the US).
 Billboard also ranked them as the 14th Greatest Hot 100 Artist of all time.
 They have scored 9 No. 1 hits on the Billboard Hot 100, including 15 top ten hits and 43 chart entries overall.
 Spirits Having Flown has sold over 20 million copies worldwide, marking yet another huge success for the trio.